infysumanta/twilio-video-call/README.md

-# Twilio Video chat with React
+# Twilio Video and Realtime Chat with React

 This is an example video chat application built with [Twilio Video](https://www.twilio.com/docs/video) and React, using Hooks.